 SUN is headed by Martin T. Clemens, who also serves as Chief Financial Officer of the IZA Institute of Labor Economics and the briq Institute on Behavior & Inequality.
-The scientific council consists of Ida Auken, former Minister for the Environment of Denmark, Aiko Borchert, general practitioner, and Vera Günther, policy advisor and co-founder of mimycri), and Ulrich Wilhelm (lawyer and journalist), who chairs the council.
+The scientific council consists of Ida Auken (former Minister for the Environment of Denmark), Aiko Borchert (general practitioner), Vera Günther (policy advisor and co-founder of mimycri), and Ulrich Wilhelm (lawyer and journalist), who chairs the council.

 In today’s world, there is a growing awareness that we need to change our way of life and doing business lest we deplete our planet Earth of all its resources and make in uninhabitable.